 If anthrax is suspected, the carcass should not be moved or opened.

 There is a large amount of bacteria contained in the carcass at the time of death and efforts should be made to prevent contamination of the environment with blood that can contain bacteria.
 The bacteria in the blood form spores when they come in contact with the air.
 Anthrax often reoccurs on the same pastures in subsequent years.
-Contact your local veterinarian office immediately if anthrax is suspected.
-Anthrax is an immediately notifiable disease in Saskatchewan.
+Contact your local veterinarian immediately if anthrax is suspected.
+Anthrax is a reportable disease in Saskatchewan.

 When to Alert the Vet

-All confirmed cases must be reported within 24 hours to the
+All confirmed cases must be reported within 24 hours to:

 It is also reportable to the Canadian Food Inspection Agency (CFIA).

 Prevention is the best course of action and vaccination is the best method to protect against anthrax.
 The Sterne vaccine is the only licensed vaccine in Canada, and is only labelled for use in cattle, sheep, horses, goats and pigs.
+It may be used off-label for some species (e.g. bison) - consult your veterinarian for information on off label use.
 The vaccine will produce immunity, but requires seven to 10 days for immunity to develop.
-If anthrax is suspected, early diagnosis and treatment is important because of the rapid action of the disease.
+If anthrax is suspected, early diagnosis and treatment are important because of the rapid action of the disease.
 Anthrax can be treated with antibiotics that will kill the bacteria, but this does not offer long-term protection against infection.
 Antibiotics and the vaccine cannot be used at the same time because antibiotics will prevent the vaccine from working.
 If antibiotics are used, vaccination must be postponed until the effect of the antibiotic has worn off.
-Your local veterinarian is the best sources of information on treatment and prevention methods for anthrax.
+Your local veterinarian is the best source of information on treatment and prevention methods for anthrax.